Challenging plaintiff’s choice of jurisdiction leads to case dismissal

 While the burden is typically on the defendant in such cases, after reading Plunkett Cooney’s written submissions, the court actually challenged the plaintiff to justify its reasoning for suing in Michigan and not in our client’s home state.
 When the plaintiff could not answer the court’s challenge, the case was dismissed in its entirety.

 Plunkett Cooney's recommendation to challenge the court's jurisdiction paid dividends for our client.
-We avoided protracted litigation in the wrong forum, saving our client valuable time and inconvenience, and achieved a speedy resolution of an otherwise potentially costly case.
+The defense avoided protracted litigation in the wrong forum, saving our client valuable time and inconvenience, and achieved a speedy resolution of an otherwise potentially costly case.